How do you get out of debt when you are broke? After all, if you had the money, you would not be in debt in the first

 “Sure, that only works or some people – not me.”

 Many of you may be thinking similar things, and I completely understand that way of thinking.
 I was there myself and know that it seems like an unattainable goal.
 That is why you are reading this right now – to find out how to make this dream a reality.

 The reason you need to eliminate your debt is that it genuinely is holding you back.
-How can you move forward financially with debt in your way?
+How can you move forward financially with this obstacle standing in your way?
 If you found that you needed to buy a new car, you would find a way, correct?
 For most, that would probably mean an additional monthly payment – but you would do it because you needed to.
 You need to look at debt the same way:

 “Getting out of debt is not a desire – it is a need.”